purushothamkdr453/docker-elk/README.md

 ![alt text](./img/logstash-logs.png)

-You can also look at new index create by hitting the following endpoint - http://<ipaddress>:9200/_cat/indices?pretty
+You can also look at new index create by hitting the following endpoint - http://\<ipaddress\>:9200/_cat/indices?pretty

-**Note** replace <ipaddress> with your host ip address A
+**Note** replace ipaddress with your host ip address.
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A
-A